 The University does not offer student health insurance, although information about purchasing coverage is available.

-The Student Health and Wellness Center has a medical van available to transport students to medical appointments, free of charge, within a five mile radius of our University.
+The Student Health Center has a medical van available to transport students to medical appointments, free of charge, within a five mile radius of our University.
 The hours of transport are Monday through Friday 9 a.m. to 5 p.m.
 To schedule transportation please call 216.397.4349.

 How are emergencies handled?

-Does the Health and Wellness center provide class excuses?
+Does the Health Center provide class excuses?

 If you are hospitalized and will miss several days of class, please contact the Office of Academic Advising (CAS) or the Boler Dean's Office and they will communicate with your faculty.
 After you are released from the hospital, you will be asked to provide medical documentation.

 Is a visit to the Health Center kept confidential?

 Records of all visits to the Health Center are STRICTLY CONFIDENTIAL.
 Information about the nature of illnesses is NOT given to anyone (including faculty, administration, and family) without the permission of the student.
 In the event of a serious illness or accident, the health center will notify your parents/guardians of the situation, when your prior consent has been given (18 years or older).

 The Student Health Center provides access to the following clinics and programs: